 Outline of the 4C theory, which is one of the most fundamental and important ways for life conservation and cell type determination of higher eukaryotes, is concretely as follows.
-1) Somatic cells of higher eukaryotes are pluri-potent, elastic and flexible for gaining un-programmed and new cell functions, in order to cope with and/or overcome new environment change, when they firstly encounter with it in their lives.
-2) The pluri-potency, elasticity and flexibility are basically originated from those of the chromatin structure.
-3) Somatic cells gradually acquire the ability to gain un-programmed and new cell functions, in order to adapt to and/or eliminate the environment change by means of irreversible creation of chromatin structure plasticity surrounding the proximal 5'-upstream regions of specific transcription factor and chromatin-modifying enzyme genes through numerous generations (cell divisions).
-4) Chromatin structure plasticity (from the tight to loose forms or vice versa) is continuously and irreversibly created based on the chromatin conformation change with epigenetic modifications through numerous generations.
-5) Diversity of chromatin structure plasticity in individual cells of the same type is triggered by spontaneous unbalanced response to the environment change and accomplished by its successive convergence through numerous generations.
-6) Irreversible creation of chromatin structure plasticity depends on both antecedents of somatic cells and successive response to the environment change.
-7) Irreversible creation of chromatin structure plasticity occurs in descendent cells but not in the cell which initially meets with the environment change.
-8) Irreversible creation of chromatin structure plasticity probably occurs inevitably but not incidentally and/or neutrally.
-9) The environment change is recognized by putative environment change recognition receptor/site (ECRR/ECRS), and chromatin structure plasticity is irreversibly and directly created by putative chromatin conformation change complex (4C) machinery.
-10) The chromatin structure of the proximal 5'-upstream region(s) of the specific gene(s), as dynamic and changeable three-dimensional conformation, receives the signal on the environment change.
-11) The chromatin structure (the loose or tight form) of the proximal 5'-upstream region of the specific gene directs the switch (on or off) for its latent gene expression ability.
-12) The proximal 5'-upstream chromatin region of the specific gene is regarded as "notch of chromatin" from a structural point of view and "director for gene expression" from a functional point of view.
-13) The supposed number of codes in the 4C theory, which determines both complicated cell functions and diverse cell types of higher eukaryotes, may be estimated based on combination of the number of candidate genes and that (probably two) of codes for each of these specific candidate genes.
+1) Somatic cells of higher eukaryotes possess the pluri-potency, elasticity and flexibility, which are basically originated from those of the chromatin structure, for gaining un-programmed and new cell functions, in order to cope with and/or overcome new environment change.
+2) Somatic cells gradually acquire the un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity surrounding the proximal 5'-upstream regions of specific transcription factor and chromatin-modifying enzyme genes through numerous generations (cell divisions).
+3) Chromatin structure plasticity (from the tight form to loose form or vice versa) is continuously and irreversibly created based on the chromatin conformation change with epigenetic modifications through numerous generations.
+4) Diversity of chromatin structure plasticity in individual cells of the same type is triggered by spontaneous unbalanced response to the environment change and thereafter accomplished by its successive convergence through numerous generations.
+5) Irreversible creation of chromatin structure plasticity depends on both antecedents of somatic cells and successive response to the environment change, occurs in descendent cells but not in the cell which initially meets with the environment change, and probably occurs inevitably but not incidentally and/or neutrally.
+6) The environment change is recognized by putative environment change recognition receptor/site (ECRR/ECRS), and chromatin structure plasticity is irreversibly and directly created by putative chromatin conformation change complex (4C) machinery.
+7) The chromatin structure of the proximal 5'-upstream region(s) of the specific gene(s), as dynamic and changeable three-dimensional conformation, receives the signal on the environment change.
+8) The chromatin structure (the loose or tight form) of the proximal 5'-upstream region of the specific gene directs the switch (on or off) for its latent gene expression ability.
+9) The supposed number of codes in the 4C theory, which determines both complicated cell functions and diverse cell types of higher eukaryotes, may be estimated based on combination of the number of candidate genes and that (probably two) of codes for each of these specific candidate genes.